Monitor Your Linux Servers with Xitoring

 Copy and Paste your unique installation command into the server’s command line or ask your sysadmin or colleague to do it, it’s very lightweight, robust, and flexible.
 Also, it can be easily uninstalled anytime.

-Xitogent is successfully tested on the following version of the Linux server:
+Xitogent is actively tested on the following Linux Distributions, and designed to work on major distros.

 Centos 6 / 7 / 8 / 9